ShriramNarkhede/R8it-RatingStore-App/RAILWAY_QUICK_FIX.md

-# 🚨 Railway Build Fix - Quick Solution
+# 🚨 Railway Build Fix - Docker Solution

 ## ❌ Current Problem
-Your Railway build is failing with: **"Nixpacks was unable to generate a build plan for this app"**
+Your Railway build is failing because it's trying to use a Dockerfile without Node.js installed.

-## ✅ Solution: Deploy as Separate Services
+## ✅ Solution: Use Docker with Proper Configuration

 ### Step 1: Delete Current Failed Service
 1. Go to your Railway dashboard